-The service has since improved vastly, providing customers with knowledgeable agents.
+The customer care service has since improved vastly, providing customers with knowledgeable agents.
 That being said, the service is still not as amazing compared to other major carriers.

-There are several ways to receive support for Sprint's products and services:
+There are several ways to receive customer care support for Sprint's products and services:

 - Search for answers via FAQ